MSc in Medical Microbiology: Career Path

 • Laboratory techniques are used to identify and characterize microorganisms.

-• Research methods and practices, including how to design and conduct experiments, analyze data and communicate results.
+• Research methods and practices, including designing and conducting experiments, analyzing data, and communicating results.

 • Ethical considerations in the conduct of research and the responsible use of scientific knowledge.